rsr-rbs/got-rsr/documentation/options.md

 #### Merge behavior explained

-When an option is already set, there are a few possible scenarios that can happen:
+When an option is already set, setting it again will override it entirely by default.\

-- `replace` - fully replaces the value,
-- `override` - used when merging objects; overrides existing keys.
+Otherwise the merge behavior is documented in the correspoding section for the option.

 ### `url`

-Merge behavior: `replace`\
 Type: <code>string | [URL](https://nodejs.org/api/url.html#url_the_whatwg_url_api)</code>

 The URL to request.
 Usually the `url` represents a [WHATWG URL](https://url.spec.whatwg.org/#url-class).